 What makes Hanover unique?

-99% of Hanover graduates are employed or continuing their education 7 months after graduation
+99% of Hanover graduates were employed or continuing their education within 7 months of graduation

 Admission Office Address: 484 Ball Drive, Hanover, IN, 47243